 In addition to and as a complement to her professional work, Sara is a doctoral candidate at the Davidson School of Education at the Jewish Theological Seminary.
 Her dissertation focuses the social and professional networks of Jewish educators, to understand how educators are connected and how this changes and influences practice.
 Her doctoral dissertation is deeply intertwined with her professional practice, as it focuses on the connections, both big and small, that weave together individuals and enable us to do our best work.

-Sara's current work, in addition to her consulting practice, includes intensive training coaching and mentoring, facilitation and collaboration.
+Sara's current practice, in addition to her consulting, includes intensive training coaching and mentoring, facilitation and collaboration.
 Sara is most proud of her work in the practice of network weaving, network development and network learning, and feels deeply fortunate to bring this breadth of practice to bear on her work in the Jewish community.
 Learn more about Sara's current projects and clients

-Sara is a moderator and facilitator of JEDLAB, a network of over 7000 people from across every domain and spectrum of Jewish life, passionate about Jewish learning, who have come together to redesign the Jewish education ecosystem.
+Sara is a moderator and facilitator of JEDLAB, a network of 10,000 people from across every domain and spectrum of Jewish life, passionate about Jewish learning, who have come together to redesign the Jewish education ecosystem.
 JEDLAB is one of many networks of which Sara is a part: she lives and works within community in order to understand the challenges of her clients and what matters most to them.

 Sara has previously served as an adjunct faculty member at the Davidson School, where she prepared graduate students to take leadership roles in the field as a part of the redesigned Educational Leadership practicum, and taught the core course in basic pedagogy to students in the Davidson, Cantorial and Rabbinical Schools.
 As a part of her work at JTS, she worked closely with veteran congregational and communal educators serving as mentors, and developed a professional learning program to support their continued growth.
 Sara also piloted an experiment with MA students that involved seeding and supporting a community of practice for students teaching in congregational school settings.

-Previously, Sara served as a consultant for the Board of Jewish Education NY-SAJES, (now The Jewish Education Project) working directly with congregational educators in the greater New York area to build strong collegial networks, improve practice and cultivate leadership.
+Sara also served as a consultant for the Board of Jewish Education NY-SAJES, (now The Jewish Education Project), working directly with congregational educators in the greater New York area to build strong collegial networks, improve practice and cultivate leadership.

-She has served as director of education and as assistant director of education in three Manhattan congregations, and has served as the director of professional development for the METNY region of USCJ,where she developed professional learning programs for teachers in congregational schools.
-In addition to her consultations for congregations in the New York area, Sara has partnered with congregations across the country to reimagine their model, build new governance structures and align curriculum and organizational design with vision.
+For many years, Sara served as director of education and as assistant director of education in Manhattan congregations, where she became intimately familiar with the needs, desires and concerns of Jewish families as they strived to connect with community.
+In addition to her consultations for congregations in the New York area, Sara has partnered with congregations and organizations across the country to reimagine their model, build new governance structures and align curriculum and organizational design with vision.
 It was this work with learners and their families that informed her earliest practice and continues to shape her work today.

 Sara holds a BA in Near Eastern and Jewish Studies from Brandeis University and an MA in Jewish Education from JTS, and was a fellow in the Senior Educators Program of the Melton Center for Jewish Education in the Diaspora at Hebrew University.

-She currently serves on the board of the Network for Research in Jewish Education, serves on the advisory committee of Sefaria, and is a mikveh guide and volunteer at ImmerseNYC, New York's Jewish community mikveh.
+She is a mikveh guide and volunteer at ImmerseNYC, New York's Jewish community mikveh, currently serves on the board of the Network for Research in Jewish Education, and serves on the steering committee of the Jewish Consultants Group.